 A moaning toddler will NOT go away on their own.
 If moaning works for them and they’re getting what they want, why would they stop?

-Therefore, you need to be prepared to adjust your behaviours to help your toddler break this habit or you’re going to have a toddler who moans a lot for a long time.
+Therefore, you need to be prepared to adjust your behaviors to help your toddler break this habit or you’re going to have a toddler who moans a lot for a long time.

 Once you have decided on a policy for dealing with your toddler’s moaning and whining it is important to stick to it.